The legal requirements for starting a business

 Introduction

-The legal requirements for starting a business can seem intimidating, but obviously these are things you cannot afford to ignore.
-As well as damage to the business reputation, there are potential fines if you fail to comply with legislation, even if unintentionally.
+The legal requirements for starting a business can seem intimidating, but these are things you cannot afford to ignore.
+As well as damage to the business’ reputation, there are potential fines if you fail to comply with legislation, even if unintentionally.
 Ignorance is no excuse in law.
 A great deal of the regulations involved will depend on the nature of your business and some sectors are more regulated than others.

 Licences

-Childminding and day care facilities will need to register with OFSTED (in England), and this can take several months.
+Childminding and day care facilities will need to register with Ofsted (in England), and this can take several months.

 Employment

 If you are going to employ staff you will need to ensure you have covered all employment law issues, from terms and conditions, to staff handbooks and written contracts, as well as ensuring the person is entitled to work in the UK.
 Many businesses employ the services of a HR Consultant to give peace of mind, as employment law is constantly changing and you will need to keep ahead of the game.
-Have a look at the ACAS website for further information and find out more about what you need to take into consideration when taking on staff.

 Taxation